Lecture or presentation

 • If you watched or listened to the presentation online, you can also treat it as you would an online resource (see video and audio for examples).

-• If the information is accessed or available online, include the URL as the final part of the citation.
+• If the information is available online, include the URL as the final part of the citation.